T-count optimization and Reed-Muller codes: Preliminaries

-This problem is closely related to the more general \emph{closest vector problem} (CVP) over a lattice, and in fact coincides with the CVP problem over the lattice $C$ with the Hamming weight as the norm.
+The problem of finding a minimum distance decoding is closely related to the more general \emph{closest vector problem} over a lattice, and in fact coincides with the closest vector problem over the lattice $C$ with the Hamming weight as the norm.
 Minimum distance decoding is commonly studied as it reasonably approximates maximum likelihood decoding when bit flip errors are independent of one another.

 We give one more definition from coding theory which will be relevant to our work: the maximum distance of any vector from a codeword, called the \emph{covering radius}.

 \begin{definition} The \emph{covering radius} of a length $n$ binary code $C$ is \end{definition}